 The UE shall change and randomize its source Layer-2 ID and source IP address (if used) when V2X application indicates that the Application Layer ID has changed.
 The UE may change and randomize its source Layer-2 ID and source IP address (if used) at other times (e.g. see clause 5.6.1.1 in TS 23.287 [2]).
 The UE shall provide an indication to the V2X application layer whenever the source Layer-2 ID and/or source IP address are changed.

-Editor's note: Privacy of destination ID of groupcast if FFS.
+For groupcast, when the UE determines the destination Layer-2 ID from group identifier information provided by the upper layer as described in 3GPP TS 23.287 [x], i the V2X layer provides synchronization information for privacy of the destination Layer-2-ID for groupcast, i.e. virtual time and update interval.,The UE shall change the destination Layer-2 ID for groupcast as follows: the UE shall update the virtual time based on their internal clock and derive at every time interval a new destination Layer-2 ID for groupcast with the virtual time and the application layer group ID as input to the derivation function.

 End of Changes